sumedhbadnore/CS515_Project_2/README.md

 - **Win Condition**: I have added a winning condition to the game.
 If the player reaches the 'finale-room' and possesses the key, they can use the `win` verb to check if they have successfully won the game.

 - **To trigger win condition**:
+1. Firstly, run `adventure.py` using `escape_room.map`.
-1. You will be spawned in "The Enchanted Library", from there `go west`
+2. You will be spawned in "The Enchanted Library", from there `go west`
-2. You will reach "A Movie Theater", from there `go south`
+3. You will reach "A Movie Theater", from there `go south`
-3. Now you are in "The Haunted Manor", now you have to `get key`
+4. Now you are in "The Haunted Manor", now you have to `get key`
-4. After getting key, you will have to `go north`
+5. After getting key, you will have to `go north`
-5. Once again you will be in "A Movie Theater", this time `go north`
+6. Once again you will be in "A Movie Theater", this time `go north`
-5. Now you have reached "The Secret Agent Hideout", it is the ultimate stage. enter `win` to win the game.
+7. Now you have reached "The Secret Agent Hideout", it is the ultimate stage. enter `win` to win the game.
-6. If you don't have the key in the ultimate stage, you will lose the game.
+8. If you don't have the key in the ultimate stage, you will lose the game.

 For example:
 ```